File Format Specification for Altimetry, GMB, Mass Budget

 • Only one file can be submitted, so include all your areas for Antarctica and/or Greenland in this file.

 • If you provide the rates of mass change over all the basins that make up an ice sheet, please also provide the rates of total mass change for the corresponding ice sheet.
-So, for example, if you provide rates of mass change (dM/dt) (multiple rows) for every Zwally Antarctic basins '1' to '27', also provide a rate (dM/dt) (multiple rows) for regions 'AIS', 'EAIS','WAIS','APIS'.
-If you provide all Zwally or Rignot Greenland basins also provide a rate for region 'GRIS'.
+So, for example, if you provide rates of mass change (dM/dt) (multiple rows) for every Rignot Antarctic basin 'H-Hp' to 'Ep-F', also provide a rate (dM/dt) (multiple rows) for regions 'AIS', 'EAIS','WAIS','APIS'.
+If you provide all Mouginot Greenland basins also provide a rate for region 'GRIS'.

 Format